-pattern Hexadecimal pattern, made up of between 2 to 32 characters, used to check if the frame coincides with the filter item.

-mask Hexadecimal mask, made up of between 2 and 32 characters, to apply to the frame before checking with the configured pattern.
+pattern Hexadecimal pattern (made up of between 2 and 32 characters) used to check if the frame coincides with the filter item. nask Hexadecimal mask (made up of between 2 and 32 characters) to apply to the frame before checking with the configured pattern.
 This parameter is optional.
-In cases where it is not included, the device considers that they are all binary 1's (i.e.

-all the frame bytes are considered as is).
+When not included, the device considers that they are all binary 1's (i.e., all the frame bytes are considered as is).